Liturgies

 Pontifical Council for the Family.
 The Family and Human Rights 2001.

-The CCC is a committee of volunteers who have a background working with children, young people and vulnerable adults or who are representatives of the different organisations and groups who work with children, young people and vulnerable adults in the parish.
+The PSC is a committee of volunteers who have a background working with children, young people and vulnerable adults or who are representatives of the different organisations and groups who work with children, young people and vulnerable adults in the parish.
 These include: Do this in memory programme, Eucharistic Ministers to the Sick and Housebound etc.

 1 Are vetted by Access NI; and